analyticsbot/QuickRead/README.md

 # QuickRead Chrome Extension

-QuickRead is a Chrome extension that uses TensorFlow.js and the Universal Sentence Encoder to summarize web page content directly in your browser.
+QuickRead is a Chrome extension that summarizes web page content directly in your browser.
+It supports multiple AI models, including local options for privacy and cloud-based services for enhanced capabilities.

 ## Features

 - Extracts and summarizes text content from any web page
+- Supports multiple AI models:
+  - **Local Ollama models** (default for privacy)
+  - **LM Studio** for local inference
+  - **OpenAI** (GPT-4o)
+  - **Grok**
+  - **Claude** (Claude 3 Opus)
 - Adjustable summary length (short, medium, long)
 - Choose between bullet points or paragraph format
-- No server-side processing - all summarization happens locally in your browser
+- All processing happens locally by default - your data never leaves your computer

 ## Installation